What are ruptured eardrums in dogs?

 What causes eardrum ruptures?

 There are many possible causes of eardrum ruptures.
-Some may be easier to diagnose than others, and you should always seek treatment, even if the cause isn't obvious.
+Some may be easier to diagnose than others, and you should always seek treatment options, even if the cause isn't obvious.

 Some of the typical causes of ruptured eardrums in dogs include: